psahithireddy/BrickBreaker/Readme.md

 ## GAME GUIDE

 ### ABOUT THE GAME
-There are bricks of various colours, each color has represents different block values, there are stone bricks which can't be broken , and there are exploding bricks.Goal of the game is to hit all the bricks, with ball, by moving the paddle.If ball misses the paddle and touches the ground life is lost.There are 5 lives.There are some powerups which are hidden inside bricks, if you grab powerup with paddle you will have some bonus functionality which helps you to break the bricks.You win if are able to break all the bricks.
+There are bricks of various colours, each color has represents different block values, there are stone bricks which can't be broken , and there are exploding bricks.Goal of the game is to hit all the bricks, with ball, by moving the paddle.If ball misses the paddle and touches the ground life is lost.There are 5 lives.There are some powerups which are hidden inside bricks, if you grab powerup with paddle you will have some bonus functionality which helps you to break the bricks.There are 4 levels in this game.
+Last elevl has ufo, you need to kill ufo to win.Ufo drops bombs occasionally.If bomb hits the paddle you lose a life

 If the bluebricks are hit you get 1 point , redbricks gives 2, greenbricks gives 3 and exploding bricks breaks all the nearby bricks , whereas stone bricks can't be broken.